-This should be a hygienic habit of yours since dead skin and dirt will eventually accumulate and stick to your band.
+This tip should be your hygienic habit since dead skin and dirt will eventually accumulate and stick to your band.
 For leather and nylon band users, your band will be smelly if you don’t keep it clean.

-Wipes can be used to clean your leather bands while you can clean your nylon bands with running water and mild soap such as Cetaphil to make sure it’s clean.
-Dry it off in room temperature, not directly exposed to sunlight.
+You can use wipes to clean your leather bands, while you can clean your nylon bands with running water and mild soap such as Cetaphil to ensure it’s clean.
+Then, dry it off at room temperature, not directly exposed to sunlight.

 - Keep Your Band Waray From Liquids

-Fitbit bands are nowhere near waterproof, they are water-resistant though but that doesn’t mean that the bands are going to maintain its original quality.
-For instance, leather can be brittle once it gets into contact with liquids which can lead you to replacing it in the near future.
+Fitbit bands are nowhere near waterproof; they are water-resistant, but that doesn’t mean that the bands will maintain their original quality.
+For instance, leather can be brittle once it comes into contact with liquids, leading you to replace it soon.

 - Take It Off From Time To Time

-Not all bands are meant to be worn all the time because it can cause some rashes when worn 24/7 without taking it off at all.
-Bands made out of steel, nylon, and leather should be taken off from time to time so you avoid irritation and reducing the band’s quality.
+Not all bands are meant to be worn all the time because they can cause rashes when worn 24/7 without taking them off.
+Bands made of steel, nylon, and leather should be taken off from time to time to avoid irritation and reduce the band’s quality.

-These tips are based off of my experience so make sure you follow them and avoid mistakes I’ve made in the past or potentially breaking your Fitbit and speaking of breaking a Fitbit, make sure to read my article do Fitbit break?
+These tips are based on my experience, so follow them and avoid mistakes.
+And speaking of breaking a Fitbit, make sure to read my article does Fitbit break?
 To know more about Fitbit’s durability issues.

 The strap/band is connected to the tracker with quick-release pins, screws, clips, or buttons.
 To replace a strap, remove it and detach the broken Fitbit band.
 Once removed, install the new band and attach it by pushing its metal clip into the device’s band clasping buttons.

-Fitbit has a lot of issues with its bands because according to some users, the stock band that comes with it breaks off easily.
-If it breaks while your warranty period is still eligible, then you’re in luck and just have to contact Fitbit support for replacements/repair.
+Fitbit has a lot of issues with its bands because, according to some users, the stock band that comes with it breaks off easily.
+If it breaks while your warranty period is still eligible, then you’re in luck and have to contact Fitbit support for replacements/repair.

-If you have a broken Fitbit strap that’s out of warranty period, then you need to buy straps from Fitbit’s store, or opt to buy cheaper third-party straps from Amazon.
-You can also try to repair it on your own depending on how badly damaged your strap is.
+If you have a broken Fitbit strap that’s out of warranty, you need to buy straps from Fitbit’s store or buy cheaper third-party straps from Amazon.
+You can also try to repair it independently, depending on your strap’s damage.

-Other than using super glue to keep your strap attached to the tracker, there really is not many ways you can replace it, read my article on fixing a broken Fitbit band to learn how you can fix and replace a broken strap.
+Other than using super glue to keep your strap attached to the tracker, there are a few ways to replace it.
+Please read my article on fixing a broken Fitbit band to learn how to repair and replace a broken strap.